How to Ask Your Boss for a Promotion

 Virtual meeting via Pumble, a business messaging app

-Make sure you clearly state that the intention of the meeting is to talk about the possibility of a promotion.
+Make sure you clearly state that your intention is to talk about the possibility of a promotion.
 This will give your manager enough time to prepare for the conversation.
 However, keep the introduction message short and talk about the details during the meeting.

 Tip #7: Be professional and polite